virtualagc/virtualagc/yaShuttle/ported/README.md

 Thus the next program which must be ported to Python 3 is FLO.PROCS (FLOWGEN) ... *assuming* that it actually alters the HALMAT, as opposed to merely performing some kind of analysis.
 That's TBD.

 In the meantime, I'm trying to understand has PASS1 passes data to the optimizing passes (or to PASS2 in their absence).
-As far as data passed in files is concerned, I've found the following:
+As far as data passed in files is concerned &mdash; apparently only the random-access files, FILE1 through FILE6 &mdash; I've found the following, insofar as data output by PASS1 is concerned:

   * FILE1 (which in the Python port is FILE1.bin) passes the HALMAT.
 I've written a program called unHALMAT.py to parse this file, insofar as it is possible to do so in the absence of most of the documentation about HALMAT.
 It actually works pretty well, though obviously is not complete, so it's what should be consulted for more detail.
   * FILE2 (.bin) passes the "literal table".
-However ... string data wasn't included in the data passed in FILE2.
+However ... while numerical-constant data was included in FILE2, string data was not.
 Rather, if there were a string literal, the data for it in FILE2 consists merely of a memory pointer to the string data, and of course that memory point works only in memory.
 For the Python port (see the section below on reverse engineering the literal-table file), I export the string data in a dedicated file (LIT_CHAR.bin), and the "pointers" in FILE2.bin become simply offsets into the LIT_CHAR.bin file.
 Thus in the Python port, the *entire* literal data table is passed by files.

 Section 2.2.5 of IR-182-1 says this about the data passed from PASS1 to the optimizer passes or to PASS2,